james-gould/azure-keyvault-emulator/README.md

 ```

 > [!NOTE]
-> There's a breaking change between the `latest` and `windows` tags that will be updated on 11/05/2025 to give users a chance to migrate off.
+> `latest` is now stable and the transitional tag `windows` will be retired soon.
+If you have a dependency relying on `windows` be sure to migrate off before 19/05/2025.

 # Roadmap